SAE Bench

 ## Custom SAE Usage

 Our goal is to have first class support for custom SAEs as the field is rapidly evolving.
 Our evaluations can run on any SAE object with `encode()`, `decode()`, and a few config values.
 We recommend referring to `sae_bench_demo.ipynb`.
 In this notebook, we load a custom SAE and an SAE Bench baseline SAE, run them on two evals, and graph the results.
-There is additional information about custom SAE usage in `custom_saes/README.md`.
+There is additional information about custom SAE usage in `sae_bench/custom_saes/README.md`.

 If your SAEs are trained with the [dictionary_learning repo](https://github.com/saprmarks/dictionary_learning), you can evaluate your SAEs by passing in the name of the HuggingFace repo containing your SAEs.
-Refer to `SAEBench/custom_saes/run_all_evals_dictionary_learning_saes.py`.
+Refer to `sae_bench/custom_saes/run_all_evals_dictionary_learning_saes.py`.

 ## Training Your Own SAEs